threefoldfoundation/tft-stellar/ThreeBotPackages/docker/readme.md

 docker build tftbackup -t tftbackup:$(git describe --abbrev=0 --tags | sed 's/^v//') --no-cache
 ```

-There is an example of deployinmg this image on kubernetes as a cronjob int the [tftbackup readme](./tftbackup/readme.md)
+There is an example of deploying this image on kubernetes as a cronjob int the [tftbackup readme](./tftbackup/readme.md)

 ## helm charts